This easy beeswax lip balm recipe is identical to store bought lip balm for just $0.59 a tube. Learn how to make it today!

 Let the containers of lip balm cool slightly (3-5 minutes).The mixture shrinks as it cools leaving an indentation in the top.
 Use a spoon to add a few drops of the reserved lip balm to the top of each container to level them off.
 (This step is purely for better visual presentation, you can skip it!)

-6. Allow your lip balm to cool to room temperature, add a label from my free printable library and enjoy!
+6. Allow your lip balm to cool to room temperature, add a free printable label and enjoy!

 A 0.15 ounce tube of my old organic beeswax balm cost between $2.50 and $3.00 depending on where it is purchased.
 NEW Version– A 0.16 ounce tube of my Homemade Organic Beeswax Lip Balm costs about $0.59.
 That’s a savings of 76%!